rhysd/git-messenger.vim/README.md

 When you're using Vim's builtin packager, please follow instruction at `:help pack-add`.

 To enable a floating window support, you need to install Neovim 0.4 or later.
-The version is not yet released, so you need to install Neovim by building from source at this point.
+The version is not yet released.
+You need to install Neovim from [nightly release][nightly] or by building from source at this point.
 If you use macOS, it's quite easy with Homebrew.

 ```
 $ brew install neovim --HEAD